sassoftware/viya4-ark/ldap_validator/README.md

 to check every parameter in the sitedefault.yaml file for accuracy.

-**Note:** SAS recommends that you do not use the sitedefault.yaml file for the initial deployment of your SAS Viya software.
+**Note:** SAS recommends that you do not use the sitedefault.yaml file for the initial deployment of your SAS Viya platform software.
 For more information, see [Add a sitedefault File to Your Deployment](http://documentation.sas.com/?cdcId=itopscdc&cdcVersion=default&docsetId=dplyml0phy0dkr&docsetTarget=n08u2yg8tdkb4jn18u8zsi6yfv3d.htm#n19f4zubzxljtdn12lo0nkv4n4cf).

 ## Prerequisites